Tap the text to show or hide reading controls.

 The price was steep.

-The Orc resisted the brutish grip, but the moment the Armored Zombie put its strength behind it, the head burst in an instant.
+Its plating cracked, the Armored Zombie’s head snapped aside from the shock; then it thrust out its right hand.
+The Orc fought the brutish grip, but the moment the Armored Zombie bore down, its head burst in an instant.

 Whoever provoked its temper has only itself to blame.

-The members of [the Scraps] marveled.
+[the Scraps] members marveled.

-In an instant it closed the distance, then rammed the Orc with a shoulder cocked like a football player’s.
+The Armored Zombie sprang with everything it had.
+In an instant it closed the distance and rammed the Orc, one shoulder raised like a football player’s.

 “Kuk!”

-Its back, exposed to that explosive force, caved in, and its chest took a blow hard enough to send bone jutting out.
+The Orc tumbled away, retching out a dry scream.
+Its back, bared to that explosive force, caved in, and its chest took a blow hard enough to drive bone jutting out.

 “Grruaaah!”